keatinge/webhook-replay/README.md

 1. Do the action in the service (Github, Hubspot, etc) that triggers the webhook to be sent
 1. The webhook headers and body can now be inspected in the web app
 1. The developer configures their replay URL to point a server they control (or use a [ngrok](https://ngrok.com) url for development on localhost)
-1. They can replay the exact request to test how their application would perform if it had received the webhook.
+1. The developer can now replay the exact request as many times as needed to test how their application would perform if it had received the webhook request.

 The project is essentially an extension of tools like the ones listed below, with the additional ability to replay